Skip to main content

 1. Add a Date Range widget from the widget library to the canvas.

-Using Date Filter in Query Mode
+Using Date Filters in Query Mode

 In query mode, you can apply the date range using the $from and $to variables: